abuyusif01/dtss/README.md

-DTSF: Stands for digital twin security framework
+DTSS: Stands for digital twin security solution

-Its a security framework develop to monitor any network the framework is installed on it The framework use ML based intrusion detection to detect and report attacks in near real-time on a network
+Its a security solution develop to monitor a given digital twin network The framework use ML based intrusion detection to detect and report attacks in near real-time